dustin10/VichUploaderBundle/README.md

 [![Build Status](https://secure.travis-ci.org/dustin10/VichUploaderBundle.png?branch=master)](http://travis-ci.org/dustin10/VichUploaderBundle)	[![Total Downloads](https://poser.pugx.org/vich/uploader-bundle/downloads.png)](https://packagist.org/packages/vich/uploader-bundle) [![Latest Unstable Version](https://poser.pugx.org/vich/uploader-bundle/v/unstable.png)](https://packagist.org/packages/vich/uploader-bundle)

-The VichUploaderBundle is a Symfony2 bundle that attempts to ease file uploads that are attached to ORM entities or ODM documents.
+The VichUploaderBundle is a Symfony2 bundle that attempts to ease file uploads that are attached to ORM entities, ODM documents or Propel models.

 - Automatically name and save a file to a configured directory
 - Inject the file back into the entity or document when it is loaded from the datastore as an